Sample · Decode+

 Pain Pharmacogenomics from DNA You Already Have

 Clinical pain PGx testing costs $300+ and requires a new sample, a prescription, and often insurance pre-authorization.
-The Pain & Anesthesia Report is $39 using raw data from 23andMe or AncestryDNA — data you already have.
+Decode+ uses raw data from 23andMe or AncestryDNA — data you already have — free to start, then a one-time $59 you own for life.

 Both approaches reference the same pharmacogenomic research for opioid metabolism and pain sensitivity.
 The difference: you already have the data.